pabloelt/pabloelt.github.io/content/project/project6/index.md

 ## 1. Introduction
 {style="color: #BBDEFC"}

-The client for this project is an online teaching company that offers a high-value online course designed to train professionals in the data science sector.
-The company advertises this course on various websites and search engines.
-When people visit the website—promoted effectively by the marketing department—they may browse the course, fill out a form, or watch related videos.
-If they provide their email address or phone number through a form, they are classified as a lead.
-Additionally, the company also acquires leads through referrals from past clients.

-Once these leads are acquired, the sales team begins reaching out via calls, emails, and other forms of communication.
-However, while some leads convert into customers, most do not, leading to inefficiencies that negatively impact the company’s profitability.
+The client for this project is a large retailer based in the United States.
+The company has identified issues in its warehouse operations, leading to losses and stock-outs for several products.
+The objective is to implement a forecasting model using artificial intelligence algorithms to predict the appropriate stock levels for at least the next 8 days.
+This initiative aims to enhance operational efficiency and increase the company's profitability.

 Notes: